tanham/tanham.github.io/_posts/2016-08-29-before-this-year-is-over.markdown

 Here is what I would like to work on before 2016 is over

-# I want to be a Javascript ninja
+# Become a Javascript Ninja

 Right now, I know enough JavaScript to be dangerous.
 I can write small programs and solve simple algorithms but anything bigger and I am off in Google land trying to figure out what I have gotten myself into.
 Here are some of the JS projects that I have worked on so far: